ammdias/finctrl/MANUAL.md

   the monetary values;
-- **of**: this argument could actually have been used here --- it means that the transaction has a single parcel that will be added automatically with the amount and description of the whole transaction.
+- **of**: this argument could actually have been used here --- it means that the transaction has a single parcel that will be added automatically with the amount and description (and, optionally, the tags) of the whole transaction.

 An easier way to add an amount to an account would be to use the [add deposit](#add-deposit) command.
 This is a shortcut to the previous command